 HIV was first isolated in 1983 in the Pasteur Institute in Paris.
 HIV – Human Immunodeficiency Virus – is a virus that can (but does not have to) eventually lead to AIDS – Acquired Immunodeficiency Syndrome – which is characterised by a series of opportunistic infections and tumours.
-Being HIV-positive however is not a direct predestination for an early death.
-Due to intensive research and advances in medicine and pharmacology we are now able to drastically curb the effects of HIV.
-This means that even if we are not able to directly treat HIV we can increase the quality of life of the effected people; they can work, do sports etc. In Germany everyone in thousand employees is HIV-positive.
-Two thirds of the HIV positive people work.
+Being HIV-positive, however, is not a direct predestination for an early death.
+Due to intensive research and advances in medicine and pharmacology, we are now able to drastically curb the effects of HIV.
+This means that even if we are not able to directly treat HIV we can increase the quality of life of the affected people; they can work, do sports etc. In Germany everyone in thousand employees is HIV-positive.
+Two-thirds of the HIV positive people work.
 With the right medication HIV positive people are even able to get children in a natural way.

 Still faced with stereotypes…

-Despite these advances many HIV-positive people and their families still face social problems in the form of discrimination and social isolation.
+Despite these advances, many HIV-positive people and their families still face social problems in the form of discrimination and social isolation.
 This can be explained by the still existing stereotypes and stigma connected to the topic.
 First of all, HIV is often equalled with AIDS, which is the terminal stage of HIV.
 Therefore, many people often directly link HIV with sickness and death.
-Secondly there are still large knowledge gaps concerning the transmission of the virus.
+Secondly, there are still large knowledge gaps concerning the transmission of the virus.
 For example, many people still think that they can infect themselves by hugging, kissing or sharing a drink.
-This discrimination effects both the physical and mental health as well as the material security of HIV-positive patients and their families.
+This discrimination affects both the physical and mental health, as well as the material security, of HIV-positive patients and their families.

-I have talked to several of my HIV-positive patients and they have accounted many daily situations where they were judged because of their disease, even if they claim to live a perfectly normal life.
+I have talked to several of my HIV-positive patients and they have recounted many daily situations where they were judged because of their disease, even if they claim to live a perfectly normal life.
 Interestingly they particularly reported about stigma and stereotypes in the health sector.
-For example they reported that nurses treated them derogatorily.
+For example, they reported that nurses treated them derogatorily.